Machine Learning for MU-MIMO Receive Processing in OFDM Systems: System Model

 \subsubsection{Channel estimation}

 As the pilots are assumed to be orthogonal, \gls{LMMSE} channel estimation can be carried out for each user independently.
-It is assumed that the covariance matrix $\Sigmam \in \CC^{N_{P_f}N_{P_t}N_m \times N_{P_f}N_{P_t}N_m}$ providing the spatial, temporal, and spectral correlations between all \glspl{RE} carrying pilots is available.
-A discussion on how to obtain this covariance matrix and all other statistics that will appear in this section is provided in Section~\ref{sec:stats}.
+The channel covariance matrix providing the spatial, temporal, and spectral correlations between all \glspl{RE} carrying pilots is denoted by $\Sigmam \in \CC^{N_{P_f}N_{P_t}N_m \times N_{P_f}N_{P_t}N_m}$.
+In the following, it is assumed that the precise local statistics of the receivers are not available.
+The channel and receiver statistics are therefore averaged over the entire cell, resulting in a zero-mean channel, and a discussion on how these statistics can be obtained is provided in Section~\ref{sec:stats}.
 For a user $k \in \{1,\dots,N_k\}$, the \gls{LMMSE} channel estimate at \glspl{RE} carrying pilots is denoted by $\widehat{\Hm}^{(k)}_{\mathcal{P}^{(k)}} \in \CC^{N_{P_f} \times N_{P_t} \times N_m}$ and given by

 where $\Ym^{(k)}_{\mathcal{P}^{(k)}} \in \CC^{N_{P_f} \times N_{P_t} \times N_m}$ is the tensor of received pilots for user $k$.
-Channel estimation could be performed over the entire slot and not only at \glspl{RE} carrying pilots, see, e.g.,~\cite{pilotless20}.
-However, this would require knowledge of the channel covariance matrix over the entire slot, which is typically not available in practice.
+Channel estimation could also be performed at \glspl{RE} carrying data \cite{pilotless20}, but this would require knowledge of the channel statistics at those \glspl{RE}, which are typically not available in practice.

-We adopt a \emph{nearest-pilot} approach to compute channel estimates for the \glspl{RE} carrying data.
-This is illustrated in Fig.~\ref{fig:channel_model}, where groups of \glspl{RE} delimited by thick lines share the same channel estimate.
+Inspired by the \gls{3GPP} guidelines \cite{3gpp.36.141}, the channel estimates for all \glspl{RE} are computed by first linearly interpolating the estimates from \glspl{RE} carrying pilots in the frequency dimension and then using the estimate at the \gls{NIRE} on the neighboring \glspl{RE}.
+It is also possible to leverage temporal linear interpolation between the \gls{OFDM} symbols carrying pilots when the 2P pilot pattern is used.
 The so-obtained tensor of channel estimates is denoted by $\widehat{\Hm}^{(k)} \in \CC^{N_f \times 2N_t \times N_m}$.
 The overall channel estimation for all users $\widehat{\Hm} \in \CC^{N_f \times 2N_t \times N_m \times N_k} $ is obtained by stacking the channel estimates of all users.
-Since only the uplink slot is considered here, the channel estimates for the last $N_t$ symbols are set to be null.
-The channel estimation error is denoted by $\widetilde{\Hm}$ and defined such that $\Hm = \widehat{\Hm} + \widetilde{\Hm}$.
+Since only the uplink slot is considered here, the channel estimates for the last $N_t$ symbols (downlink slot) are set to be null.
+The channel estimation error is denoted by $\widetilde{\Hm}$ and is such that $\Hm = \widehat{\Hm} + \widetilde{\Hm}$.
 For a \gls{RE} $(f,t)$, we define

 as the sum of the \emph{spatial} channel estimation error covariance matrices from all users.